zoonoo/azure-docs.ko-kr/articles/azure-monitor/insights/network-performance-monitor-faq.md

      | where (SubType == "EndpointHealth" or SubType == "EndpointPath")
      | where (LossHealthState == "Unhealthy" or LatencyHealthState == "Unhealthy" or ServiceResponseHealthState == "Unhealthy" or LatencyHealthState == "Unhealthy") and TestName == "<<your test name>>"

-Express 경로 모니터 쿼리: 회로 쿼리
+ExpressRoute 모니터 쿼리: 회로 쿼리

     NetworkMonitoring
     | where (SubType == "ERCircuitTotalUtilization") and (UtilizationHealthState == "Unhealthy") and CircuitResourceId == "<<your circuit resource ID>>"